IlIllII/SimPylSweeper/README.md

 ## Project Architecture

-This small project doesn't need too much of an explanation, but as a starting point: the `logic.py` module contains the underlying minesweeper game logic.
-It is playable by itself in the interpreter, but is much more fun with the GUI.
+This small project doesn't need much of an explanation, but as a starting point: the `logic.py` module contains the underlying minesweeper game logic.
+It is playable by itself in the interpreter, but is more fun in the GUI.
 The `gui.py` module contains code to run the GUI and game loop.
 It is implemented using PySimpleGUI.
 Finally, the main.py script is simply a script that plays the game.

 ***